elymberopoulos/CI_DS_Chapter/DS_ContinuousIntegration_Chapter.md

 script:
   - bundle exec rake test
 ```
+Continuous deployment is another powerful feature of Travis CI.
+Currently, Travis CI supports deployment to 39 providers [^Travis].
+A few of these include Heroku, Google Firebase, Snap Store, NPM, PYPI, and many more.
+Multiple providers can be deployed to by specifying the provider name under the deploy key with the necessary credentials [^Travis].
+Additionally, deployment conditionals can be specified with the on key.
+This will ensure that deployment only occurs when a specific condition it met.
+One example might be a specific branch specification.

  <br/>
  <br/>
- ### Circle CI
+ #### Circle CI

 CircleCI is another popular continuous integration tool that is used by developers.
 It allows for seamless integration with both GitHub and Bitbucket.
 Getting started is as easy as creating a new account on CircleCI by signing up with your GitHub account.
 In the dashboard area of CircleCI users have the option to add a repository as a new project on CircleCI.
-Then users can proceed to configure and build their project on CircleCI.
+When a project is added to Circle CI a deploy key is added to the repository from either GitHub or Bitbucket setting, this key is used to check out your project from a repository.
+A service hook is also added to notify Circle CI when a push is made to the repository.
+CircleCI builds push hooks by default.
+So, builds are triggered for all push and PR hooks for the repository.
+The hooks can be edited to restrict what is built.
+It is up to the user to configure how their project is built.
 CircleCI offers a lot of functionality and flexability which is configured in a project's .circleci/config.yml directory and file.

  <br/>

 There are various parts of a config.yml file that allow for customizable builds.
 Jobs in the config.yml file are comprised of various steps and each job runs in its own container [^Circle].
 Steps are the basic commands that get executed in a job.
 Jobs can be run using a specific executor which is a specified environment in which jobs will be run [^Circle].
 A few notable executors are docker, machine, or macos.
 Various options will need to be specified under executor environments, for example, a docker image [^Circle].
 Defining a specified executor allows for it to be used across multiple different jobs in your .config.yml file.
 Properly testing a large project might require a large .config.yml file and take a long time to complete.
 With CircleCI it is possible to specify numerous jobs that need to be run and run them in parallel to save time [^Circle].
 In the example below from Circle CI's documentation you can see that seperate jobs are constructed and they are specified to run under the workflow section of the file.
 ```yaml
 version: 2